softwaredevelop/mql5/Indicators/MyIndicators/Global_Market_Strength_Pro.md

 1. **Risk On / Risk Off:**
     * **Risk On:** Equity indices (US500, USTEC, DE40) are rising and are at the top of the matrix.
 Safe havens (Gold, JPY) are falling or at the bottom.
     * **Risk Off:** Equities are falling.
 Safe havens (Gold, JPY) are rising and leading the matrix.
+    * *Action:* If Gold spikes while Stocks drop, look for short setups on indices.

 2. **Sector Rotation (US Indices):**
     * Compare **USTEC (Nasdaq)** vs. **US30 (Dow)**.